ucscXena/bloomfilter.js/README.md

+# ucsc-bloomfilter.js
+This is a fork of bloomfilter.js to address a couple issues.

+- Allow passing in the desired error rate
+- Serialize/deserialize to ArrayBuffers, for space efficiency.

+On the latter point, a bloom filter may be used in-place in a larger buffer.
+This allows concatenating a list of pre-built filters on the server, and using them on the client without a parse step (apart from extracting the filter parameters).

 # bloomfilter.js
 Bloom filter is a space efficient probablistic data-structure.
 This implementation relies on following non-cryptographic hash functions.
 - Fowler–Noll–Vo hash function.